Decathlon workshop photo

 Extending products' lifespan

-Decathlon has been working for several years on the design of its products to extend their lifespan.
+DECATHLON has been working for several years on the design of its products to extend their lifespan.
 This approach aims to integrate sustainability issues (durability, reliability, performance over time with timeless design) and repairability starting at the product design phase.

 Progress made with sustainability